qwetz2000/portfolio/tcpNetworkingLibrary(python)/README.md

 Example usage can be found under nwMain.py.

-Allows usage as both host and client.
+Allows usage as both a host and a client.

 Is multithreaded to prevent the main program from endless waiting for a connection.

 Supports all data types.

+Allows multiple types of data to be handled at the same time.

+Usage:

 Can be imported as nwLib as a Python package.

-Allows multiple types of data to be handled at the same time.
+Example usage can be found in nwMain.py.

-For elaborate information, set the debugMode boolean in the NwManager construction parameter.
+For detailed information, set the debugMode boolean in the NwManager construction parameter.